-ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE SERVICE 4 PRE-DESIGN PHASE SERVICES 4.1 Analyses of Client Needs - Review Client's stated objectives for the Project and advise.
+SERVICE PROVISION AND BASIS ITEM SERVICE OF FEE 4 PRE-DESIGN PHASE SERVICES 4.1 Analyses of Client Needs - Review Client's stated objectives for the Project and advise.
 4.2 Program Confirmation - Review and advise on Client's program of requirements and other Client provided information.
 4.3 Initial Evaluation - Prepare and review with Client an initial evaluation of Client's program of requirements, schedule, Construction Budget , Project site, proposed Project delivery and procurement methods, and other initial Client provided information.
 4.4 Owner's Statement of Requirements - Set out fundamental objectives of the Project , including interrelation of space allocations, areas required for the spaces, specific materials and assemblies to be used, massing, time factors, cost implications, constraints, and any special design considerations.
 4.5 Functional Programming - Analyse Client's needs and prepare functional program.
 4.6 Furnishings, Fixtures and Equipment (FF&E) Inventory - Provide an inventory of existing FF&E including details on space, environmental and service requirements.
-4.7 Financial Feasibility Study - Analyze the reasonable probability of the Client's objectives for the Project being reached within the Construction Budget and advise on measures to align the Project requirements with the Construction Budget .
+4.7 Financial Feasibility Study - Analyze the reasonable probability of the Client's objectives for the Project being reached within the Construction Budget and advise on measures to align the Project requirements with the Construction Budget.
 4.8 Technical Investigation - Undertake technical investigations of existing building materials, components and systems and advise on a range of possible actions.
-4.9 Construction Cost Estimate - Based on functional program, site conditions and constraints, time of construction, and known construction economics, prepare a Construction Cost Estimate .
+4.9 Construction Cost Estimate - Based on functional program, site conditions and constraints, time of construction, and known construction economics, prepare a Construction Cost Estimate.
 Advise Client accordingly.
 4.10 Verifying Accuracy of Drawings Furnished by Client - Review drawings, visit Project site and take measurements to satisfy that drawings are reasonably accurate in their representation of the existing premises.
 4.11 Drawing Conversion - Convert drawings provided by Client to another appropriate format.
 4.12 Photographs - Prepare a photographic record of existing conditions.
-5 SCHEMATIC DESIGN PHASE SERVICES 5.1 Design Approaches - Discuss with Client alternative design approaches at outset of the schematic design concepts.
+(0, 10, 0, 5 SCHEMATIC DESIGN PHASE SERVICES 5.1 Design Approaches - Discuss with Client alternative design approaches at outset of the schematic design concepts.
 5.2 Schematic Design Concept(s) - Based on the Project's requirements agreed upon with the Client , the Architect shall prepare for the Client's approval a concept design, or designs, illustrating the scale and relationship of the Project components.
 Prepare Class 'D' Construction Cost Estimates as appropriate for each concept design.

-ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: site plan, principal floor plans(s), schematic sections and elevations, massing representation, and other Illustrative sketches or renderings to convey the intent of the design.
-Prepare a schematic design report incorporating, as appropriate: design approach or philosophy, site data, design compliance with regulatory requirements, architectural, structural, mechanical and electrical building systems descriptions, Project schedule, and Class 'C' Construction Cost Estimate.
+ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: 1. site plan, 2. principal floor plans(s), 3. schematic sections and elevations, 4. massing representation, and 5. other Illustrative sketches or renderings to convey the intent of the design.
+Prepare a schematic design report incorporating, as appropriate: 1. design approach or philosophy, 2. site data, 3. design area(s) comparison to functional program, 4. design compliance with regulatory requirements, 5. architectural, structural, mechanical and electrical building systems descriptions, 6.
+Project schedule, and 7.
+Class 'C' Construction Cost Estimate.
 5.4 Architectural Models - Provide or arrange for provision of scale models.
 5.5 Architectural Renderings - Provide or arrange for provision of renderings and other special delineations.
 5.6 Digital Modelling - Provide or arrange for provision of 3D digital modelling.
-5.7 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client's approval prior to proceeding to the Design Development Phase. this 2024 EAA
+5.7 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client 's approval prior to proceeding to the Design Development Phase.
+3 17 18 20 FOI IN AUTHOR DISTRIBUTION